PASS 3: Temporal Dynamics

 Necessary Factors (NESS):

-- Engineer B's absence from the discussion
+- Engineer B's exclusion from the conversation, preventing rebuttal or context

 Sufficient Factors: